Brugarolas/vuesax/README.md

 ```

 ## Contribution
-Please make sure to read the [Contributing Guide](https://raw.githubusercontent.com/lusaxweb/vuesax/master/CONTRIBUTING.md) before making a pull request.
+Please make sure to read the [Contributing Guide]https://raw.githubusercontent.com/Brugarolas/vuesax/master/CONTRIBUTING.md) before making a pull request.

-## Lusaxweb
+## Brugarolas

-This library was created and is supported by [Lusaxweb](http://lusaxweb.net/)
+This library was created by [Lusaxweb](https://lusaxweb.net) and is supported by [Brugarolas](https://brugarolas.github.io/)

 ## License